Wine & Cheese Pairing

 Cabernet Sauvignon & Cheddar

 Americas most popular wine has a bevy of cheeses that work well.
 Complex flavors often stand up the best to sophisticated profile of Cabernet Sauvignon.
-Your best bet is aged Cheddar which will stand up to the strong cheddar with its lingering after taste.
+Your best cheese for this wine is aged Cheddar which will stand up to the strong cheddar with its lingering after taste.

 Why it works: These semi-hard/hard style cheeses help to elevate the dark fruit flavors of the wine.
 However try to remember the bigger the oak in the wine, the fewer the cheese choices you have.